Saturday, December 31, 2022

 Vocational awe and children's librarians, youth services and vocational awe, vocational awe in libraries

-You know, if there was any good to come from this terrible pandemic, I would have thought it would have gotten us as a profession to kick this ridiculous sense of vocational awe to the curb.
+You know, if there was any good to come from the Covid-19 pandemic, I would have thought it would have gotten us as a profession to kick this ridiculous sense of vocational awe to the curb.
 You know, the idea that libraries are sacred and that librarianship is a virtuous calling we must be willing to sacrifice ourselves for.
 The feeling that we have to be all things to all people, fill all the cracks in society that people inevitably slip through, give of ourselves until it hurts.
 I think this idea is the most pervasive in the area of youth services.

 Sunday, June 12, 2022